Latest page update: 10 December 2022 (expanded intro, added pix and text of my 2022 Xmas batch at the end of the page, fixed some typos)

 - 400 grams almond paste (D: Marzipanrohmasse) with at least 50% almond content.

 - Do not use cheap, white or colored marzipan.
-It usually has potatoes and/or beans in it, and no more than 20-30% almonds.
+Typically, it is mostly potatoes and/or beans, and no more than 20-30% almonds!

 - Optional: 1-2 tablespoons of rosewater, to enhance the almond flavor.

-- If the almond paste is approaching (or beyond) its expiration date ( = dry and dark), it may be dry and hard.
+- If the almond paste is approaching (or beyond) its expiration date, it may be dry and hard.
 See instructions below.

 - Additional ingredients: